mergestat/mergestat/README.md

 Take a look at all of our [examples](./examples)

-You can also visit `http://localhost:3000/` to access a local [Grafana](https://grafana.com/) instance with example dashboards using the data from MergeStat 🎉 :

 ### Resetting a Local Instance

 If you'd like to "start from scratch" (i.e. reset the DB and start with a fresh deployment), run the following: